 You wonder Why?
 There are many reasons, but here are the main ones.

 - Nuts are way too easy to snack on… and on, and on, and on!
 If you had to peel, cut, and cook nuts, the 2 previous points wouldn't be an issue.
 But nuts are so easy to nibble on that we often gobble up a huge lot of them without being aware of it.
 Yes, true, nuts are much healthier than chips or candies so they are a better option for snacking.
-Yes, that's 100% true!
+No question, that's 100% true!
 The problem is that since nuts are so healthy, we don't have second thoughts or the slightest guilt about devouring them.
 So we have a tendency to track them less and indulge more.
 Danger!